 I hardly remember the day it happened.
 I remember going there, cold and emotionless.
 Someone came in to speak to me, but I don’t remember what was said.
 I had to shut down in order to go through with it.

 After that, I went on with my life.
 Come January, you’re back to school.
-But in your mind, you’re thinking, ‘you don’t what I was doing on my Christmas break.’
+But in your mind, you’re thinking, ‘you don’t know what I was doing on my Christmas break.’
 But you have to pick up and move on.

 On the outside, little had changed.
 But inside?
 I still cry sometimes when I think about it.
 Regret and guilt.
 You’re not happy, but you pretend you’re happy.
 When you’re alone with your thoughts, it’s a prison inside your head.
 I put on a mask, hiding my secret deep within.
 I’m not my authentic self in front of you.
 I can be smiley and bubbly, but if you knew the real me, would you accept me, would you love me?
 If you really knew what I did, would you think of me differently?”